hhaji/Algorithms-For-Data-Science/Tools/Git-Cheat-Sheet.md

 git fetch origin | Downloads new data from a remote repository.
-But it does not integrate any of this new data into your working files. git clone "URL" | Copy a repo from URL git revert HEAD | Revert the previous commit git submodule add URL/User_name/module_repo name_repo | Add an existing Git repo (module_repo) of a user (User_name) as a submodule of the repo that you are working on
+But it does not integrate any of this new data into your working files. git clone "URL" | Copy a repo from URL git revert HEAD | Revert the previous commit git rebase origin_branch | Merge in the requested branch (origin_branch in this case) and apply the commits that you have made locally to the top of the history without creating a merge commit git submodule add URL/User_name/module_repo name_repo | Add an existing Git repo (module_repo) of a user (User_name) as a submodule of the repo that you are working on
 <br>